magnarw/clean-cross-cutting/README.md

 Every "command" and "response" between the different parts of our system will go through central mediater.
 As a very cool side effect MediatR allows use to create pipeline behaviours that can allow us to create a aspect oriented programming style; cross cutting concenrs like logging is handled by the framework.

+In this demo we are using the IOC-container in aspx .net core 3